 3. Results

+Phylogenetic relationships among species are consistent with previous phylogenetic studies, as far as the gaps in the data are taken into account.
+This suggest that missing data does not interfere with the macroevolutionary relationships which are useful for this study.

 The best-fitting null model for the complete tree was Linear_Rate_Demi_Est, with an AIC score of 5501.84 (see Table 1).
 The Linear_Rate_Demi_Est model implies a constant rate of incremental/decremental change in chromosome number, polyploidy, and demi-polyploidy, and a linear relationship between the rate of incremental/decremental change and chromosome number (Mayrose et al., 2010).

 The analysis of separate subtrees showed a significant decrease in AIC scores (see Table 1).
 In the best-fitting model (ΔAIC = −207.56), a transition in the model of karyotype evolution was observed in each of the analyzed subtrees except for the subtree 4 (clade 4, SDC+FAEC; Fig. 2, Appendices C-D).
 In this case, subtree 4 and 5 displayed the same model, a Base_Num model, with 0.07 fission events/Myr, 0.70 fusion events/Myr and a rate of base-number multiplication of 0.2e-3 events/Myr with a base haploid number x = 13.
 Further transitions are inferred for subtrees 1 (FAEC clade excluding subtree 3), 2 (non-Siderostictae Carex) and 3 (C4 Cyperus lineage).
 Because these transitions include linear rates parameters, we specify the events per chromosome number and million years (hereafter iMyr) and the range of fission and fusion rates using the minimum and maximum chromosome number in each subtree (see Appendix E).

 Table 1.
 Akaike information criterion (AIC) values, difference (ΔAIC) from the null scenario (no transitions) and AIC weights for each scenario.
-Importance weights for no transition scenario and for each clade appear on the right side of the table.
+Importance weights for no transition scenario and for each clade appear together with brief comments on the right side of the table.